billramsey/slacktasks/README.md

 * /ups showboard //Shows current assignments to all users to the channel
 * /ups unassigned //Shows unassigned tasks for current channel

+and hah, I noticed I posted my slack token.
+I've since revoked that and will find a way to put that in the env variables.

 Openshift CheatSheet
 ---